nanoc/nanoc.app/content/docs/3-getting-started.md

 &lt;title>A Brand New nanoc Site - &lt;%= @item[:title] %>&lt;/title>
 </code></pre>

-This is where the page's title is put into the compiled document.
+This is where the page’s title is put into the compiled document.

 Every page can have arbitrary metadata associated with it.
 To demonstrate this, add the following line to the metadata section of the about page: